Do you use WordPress for blogging?

-In this step-by-step tutorial, you will learn how to create and curate content for your WordPress site quickly and easily using the Press This bookmarklet tool.
+In this step-by-step tutorial, you will learn how to create and curate content for your WordPress blog quickly and easily using the Press This bookmarklet tool.

 How To Use The Press This WordPress Tool

-In this step-by-step tutorial, you are going to learn how to create and curate content for your WordPress site quickly and easily by bookmarking, gathering, editing, and adding snippets of content from other sites to your own posts using a little-known WordPress bookmarklet tool called Press This.
+In this step-by-step tutorial, you are going to learn how to quickly and easily create and curate content for your WordPress blog by bookmarking, gathering, editing, and adding snippets of content from other sites to your own posts using a little-known WordPress bookmarklet tool called Press This.

 How To Use The Press This WordPress Tool To Create Content